In the Footsteps of St. Francis and St. Clare

 Youth Christian Formation

-Sunday School also begins SOON, on Sunday, September 10th!
-For preschoolers-5th graders, Sunday School will be during the 10:30 worship service.
+Sunday School is for preschoolers-5th graders, Sunday School will be during the 10:30 worship service.
 The classes are split into two groups, PreK-2nd grade, and 3rd-5th grade.
 The PreK-2nd Grade class meets in Classroom #7/9, while the 3rd-5th Grade class meets just across the hall in Classroom #10.
 The goal of our Sunday School curriculum is to teach children the way of Christ in the church and in the world, and to give them a solid grounding for their lifelong faith journey.
 Children begin in class and join their parents in the congregation for the celebration of Holy Eucharist at the Peace.

 Our Middle School Sunday School and Cornerstone class (High School) meet at 9:15am.
 The Middle Schoolers meet in St. Mike's, and Cornerstone meets in the Cornerstone classroom, room #14/16.
 These classes continue on the faith foundations and journeys of our students, and foster spiritual leadership in our students--and usually include snacks!

 Our Confirmation program will begin January 14th, and is open to all students in at least the 8th grade!
 We will meet right after the 10:30 worship service each week in St. Mike's, with lunch to be provided.
 If you would like to sign your student up for Confirmation, please contact our Director of Children's and Youth Ministry, at email@example.com.